Tim McCreadie: Racing career

 As a youth, McCreadie raced go karts in the Thousand Island region of New York, and advanced to small block modifieds.
 McCreadie was 59-time DIRT Big-Block feature winner prior to moving on to the Late Models.
 McCreadie was voted the 2006 Al Holbert Memorial National Driver of the Year by the Eastern Motorsport Press Association.

-McCreadie won the 2006 Chili Bowl as well as the 2006 World of Outlaws Late Model Series Championship.
+McCreadie won the 2006 Chili Bowl as a driver for Australian speedway team Hawk Racing,as well as the 2006 World of Outlaws Late Model Series Championship.
 McCreadie signed a development deal with Richard Childress Racing in 2007, racing six events in the NASCAR Nationwide Series.
 He earned top-15s at Gateway International Raceway and O'Reilly Raceway Park as was thought by many to be one of the next up-and-comers in the sport.
 He tested the RCR NNS car at Daytona International Speedway and topped the speed charts early on.
 Despite these successes, however, sponsorship could not be found for his team and he and Richard Childress Racing agreed to part ways.

-In 2008, McCreadie won the Topless 100 Late Model Race, leading all 100 laps.
-On September 27, 2008, he won the best race of his career the 5th Annual Late Model Knoxville Nationals, taking home a whopping $40,000.
+In 2008, McCreadie won the Topless 100 Late Model Race, leading all 100 laps, and won the event for a second time in 2024.
+On September 27, 2008, he won the best race of his career the 5th Annual Late Model Knoxville Nationals, taking home $40,000.
 The 2008 season also saw him earn a win at the Jackson 100, beating some of the biggest name in the sport of auto racing, as well as trying his hand in the commentary booth as an analyst for Speed TV for the Rite Aid 200 at the Syracuse Mile.

 In January 2009 McCreadie severely injured his back at the 2009 Chili Bowl race after a serious midget car roll over.
 Tim broke one vertebra, has floating pieces in his back.
 He resumed racing in 2010.

 In 2013, McCreadie won the "USA Nationals" at the Cedar Lake Speedway in New Richmond, Wisconsin worth $50,000.

 In 2014, McCreadie won the "Prairie Dirt Classic" at the Fairbury American Legion Speedway in Fairbury, Illinois worth $25,000.

 In 2016, McCreadie joined the Lucas Oil Late Model Dirt Series full-time for the first time in his career.

 In 2017, McCreadie won the "Silver Dollar Nationals" at the I-80 Speedway in Greenwood, Nebraska worth $53,000.
-He also won the "North-South 100" at the Florence Speedway in Union, Kentucky worth $50,000.
+He also won the "North-South 100" at the Florence Speedway in Union, Kentucky worth $50,000, and repeated in 2020.

 In 2018, McCreadie became the first driver from New York state to win the World 100.

 In 2019, McCreadie won the Firecracker 100 at the Lernerville Speedway in Sarver, PA driving the K&L Rumley Enterprises #6 Longhorn Chassis.

 In 2022 he won the Firecracker 100 again for the second time.